AntonioXicali101/Laboratorio_LRT4102/Lab1/Reporte_1.md

     main()
 ```

-The program starts by creating a list called numeros with at least 10 numbers.
-It then separates the even and odd numbers from the
-list.
-To find the average of the even numbers, it sums them up and divides by the count of even numbers.
-For the product of the odd
-numbers, it multiplies all the odd numbers together.
-Finally, it prints both the calculated average and the product.
+This program creates a list of integers, then separates them into two lists: even and odd numbers.
+It calculates the average of the even numbers (using the sum of even values divided by their count) and computes the product of all odd numbers (by multiplying them in a loop).
+Finally, it prints both the average of evens and the product of odds.

 ## Problem 5